Statistical Verification of Medium-Access Parameterization for Power-Grid Edge Ad Hoc Sensor Networks: Introduction

-The challenge of selfish behavior in distributed sensor networks has been examined in areas such as medium access and power control \cite{kaddi2024energy, sammour2024intelligent, yan2011selfish}.
+The challenge of selfish behavior in distributed sensor networks has been examined in areas such as medium access and power control \cite{kaddi2024energy, sammour2024intelligent, yan2011selfish,ibrahim2025multistream}.
 Game-theoretic approaches, including Nash equilibrium analysis \cite{dai2024survey, zhang2025pbn}, provide insight into strategic adaptation but usually rely on restrictive assumptions such as synchrony, homogeneous nodes, or static topologies \cite{garnaev2024aloha}.
 These assumptions make them unsuitable for the asynchronous, burst-driven, and energy-constrained conditions of grid IoT deployments \cite{mohamed2022multi, bataihah2023improving}.
 Simulation-based studies relax some of these constraints but often lack statistical rigor and formal guarantees, limiting their use for certifying protocol robustness in operational environments \cite{ming2023improved, singh2021adaptive}.
-Consequently, there remains a gap in methods that can both capture domain-specific constraints of power grid sensor networks and provide statistically sound certification of protocol configurations against selfish deviations.

 To address these requirements, we develop a verification pipeline for multi-hop IEEE~802.15.4 CSMA/CA parameterization in power-grid edge sensor networks.
 The core is a stochastic timed hybrid automata model that captures asynchronous contention, probabilistic retransmissions, and per-state energy accounting under grid workloads, including periodic reporting and event-triggered alarms.
 Over this model, we formalize node- and network-level objectives using cost-bounded temporal properties, and estimate the resulting utilities via statistical model checking.
 We then perform automated screening over an admissible parameter set and statistically certify protocol settings that remain stable against unilateral deviations, yielding a grid-constrained $\Delta$-relaxed equilibrium notion aligned with operational risk tolerance.
 The evaluation shows that the certified configurations satisfy latency, reliability, and energy constraints with tight uncertainty bounds, while maintaining robustness coefficients above $0.97$ and utility above $0.91$ under the studied substation-scale scenario.